walsha2/jaspr-issues/README.md

 # Issue

-Now run the example application via `jaspr serve` and notice that navigating to any route aside from `/` will result in a 404 error.
+Now run the example application via `jaspr serve` and notice that navigating to any route (directly via the URL bar) aside from `/` will result in a 404 error.
 For example:

 ```
 http://localhost:8080/about